-Wade In The Water EP.
+Wade In The Water Ep.
 10: The Legacy Of The Golden Gate Quartet

-Wade In The Water EP.
+Wade In The Water Ep.
 10: The Legacy Of The Golden Gate Quartet

 Hulton Archive/Getty Images